ytkk2/Each_Year_OLS/README.md

 ## Overview

 This project conducts a simple regression analysis using Densely Inhabited District (DID) population density as the explanatory variable and Relative Total Factor Productivity (TFP) as the dependent variable.
-The analysis focuses on four specific years, providing a detailed view of the relationship between DID population density and relative TFP.
+The analysis focuses on four specific years, providing a detailed view of the relationship between DID population density and relative TFP in Japan.

 ## Key Features